csruiliu/rustdb-benchmark/README.md

 3. All the repos are stored in the folder `rustdb-repos`.

-4. Individual result `repo_name-e2e-output.txt` and aggregated result `e2e-result.txt` are stored in folder `results`.
+4. Individual result `repo_name-e2e-output.txt` and aggregated result `e2e-result.txt` are stored in the folder `results`.

+5. The historic aggregated results are stored in the folder `timestamp`